microsoft/autogen/website/docs/autogen-studio/usage.md

 ## Testing an Agent Workflow

-AutoGen Studio allows users to immediately test workflows on tasks and review resulting artifacts (such as images, code, and documents).
+AutoGen Studio allows users to interactively test workflows on tasks and review resulting artifacts (such as images, code, and documents).

 ![AutoGen Studio Test Workflow](./img/workflow_test.png)